-Information for Students Transferred from our Residential Program into Community Programs
+Information for Students Transferred from our Residential Program into Community Programs:

 There may be a change in a youth's Medicaid eligibility if they transfer between AK Child & Family programs.
-The parent or guardian should check with the appropriate Medicaid District Office (listed in Appendix F of this handbook) to ensure the youth's continued eligibility for Medicaid.
+The parent or guardian should check with the appropriate Medicaid District office (listed in the appendix of this handbook) to ensure the youth's continued eligibility for Medicaid.
 If there are changes to insurance coverage, the parent or guardian must provide AK Child & Family with the updated insurance information to ensure continuity of billing and payment.

 In the event there is no private insurance coverage and a youth is no longer eligible for Medicaid, AK Child & Family may provide services on a sliding fee scale.
-Information regarding our service fees and the sliding fee scale, please review the Fee for Services and Sliding Fee Scale Procedure in Appendix D of this handbook.
+Information regarding our service fees and the sliding fee scale, please review the Fee for Services and Sliding Fee Scale Procedure in the appendix of this handbook.

-6. Appendices
+Appendices